Human Papillomavirus (HPV)

 What is the Human Papillomavirus (HPV)?

-HPV is the most common sexually transmitted infection (STI).
+HPV is one of the most common sexually transmitted infections (STIs).
 Three out of four sexually active people will get a HPV infection at some point in their lives.
-HPV can affect the throat, genital area and surrounding skin.
+HPV is sometimes called the ‘common cold’ of sexual activity.
+HPV infects both males and females.
+Anyone who has any kind of sexual activity with another person involving oral (mouth/throat), genital, or anal contact can get HPV.

 How is HPV spread?